Mississippi Seafood Industry

 - Seafood restaurants include the retail trade of seafood products by eating and drinking places.

-Components of Economic Impacts
+Components of Economic Impacts or Contributions

 Direct impacts express the economic impacts in the sector in which the expenditure was initially made.